 Grant income is income received by you (or your company) for which you do not have to provide anything in return.
-You may be required to report back on the your activities and may only be able to spend the grant on certain expenditure, that does not stop the income being grant income.
+There may be a requirement to report back on your activities and you may only be able to spend the grant on certain expenditure, however this in itself does not stop the income being grant income.

 If you have to provide goods or services to the person or organisation providing the grant, then it is not grant income.
 For example, if DEFRA have an obligation to carry out a survey, and pay you or your company to do this work, that is a trading transaction not a grant, even if DEFRA label the income as a grant.

 If the grant is for expenditure that you would normally record in the profit and loss account, the grant income is reflected as income in your profit and loss account.
 Such a grant may be deferred if it relates to specific expenditure which has not yet been incurred.
 Deferred means recorded on the balance sheet and released to the profit and loss account when the expenditure is actually spent.

 If the grant relates to equipment or other fixed assets then the grant income is deferred, and released to the profit and loss account to match with the depreciation of the grant purchased asset.